-ade (suffix)

-The suffix has also been used in brand names, including Kool-Aid and Flavor Aid.
-It is also a popular naming convention with sports drinks, starting with Lucozade, first manufactured in 1927 under the name Glucozade, and it was renamed Lucozade in 1929.
+Variants of the suffix have been used in brand names, including Kool-Aid and Flavor Aid from the 1920s.
+It is a popular naming convention with sports drinks, starting with Lucozade, first manufactured in 1927 under the name Glucozade and renamed Lucozade in 1929.
 Other examples include Powerade, Accelerade, Staminade, Sporade, and Gatorade.

 The suffix is more formally used to denote an action, or a product of an action, for example with the word "blockade" meaning a physical barrier that was created with the intention of blocking.

 Etymology

 The suffix -ade originates from the Latin -ata, which is a past participle used for forming nouns.
-It was introduced to English in the word lemonade, a loanword from French.
-It also derives from Italian name limonata and Wigan "ayde".
+It was introduced to English in the word lemonade, a loanword taken from the French limonade.